MithrilJS/mithril.js/docs/mount.md

 <!--meta-description
-Documentation on m.mount(), which binds a Mithril component to a given DOM node -->
+Documentation on m.mount(), which binds a Mithril.js component to a given DOM node -->

 # mount(root, component)